foundriesio/docs/source/iotfoundry/index.rst

 End-to-end Demonstration Systems
 ================================

-The IoT Foundry provides IoT platform demonstration systems with end-to-end connectivity.
-It is comprised of:
+By following the earlier guides in this documentation, you now have:

-- A :ref:`linux-top` build and containerized gateway applications for cloud data and device management systems,
+- A :ref:`linux-top` build installed on your device, and access to containerized :ref:`IoT gateway <iot-gateway>` applications for cloud data and device management systems,
-- Demonstration apps based on the :ref:`zephyr-top`, which support cloud data and device management systems, and connect to the cloud through the gateway.
+- A :ref:`zephyr-top` installation on your system, which includes sample applications provided by Open Source Foundries and an IoT device you have flashed with a simple sample application.

-Using these systems, you can exchange telemetry data with the cloud, and perform firmware over the air (FOTA) device updates.
+By following step-by-step instructions in the following pages, you can combine these to create systems which exchange telemetry data between your IoT device and the cloud, as well as perform firmware over the air (FOTA) updates to your IoT device.

-We continuously test and maintain these systems, and keep them synchronized with the upstream projects they depend on.
+microPlatform subscribers have access to continuously tested and maintained source code and binaries for these systems, which are kept synchronized with changes to the upstream projects they depend on.
+Publicly available versions are released up to every six months.

 The two end-to-end demonstration systems we currently support are: